nuxt/website-v2/content/en/guides/configuration-glossary/configuration-generate.md

 - Type: `Boolean`
 - Default: `false`

-Ignore environment changes when running `yarn generate`.
+Ignore environment changes when running `nuxt generate`.
 This will ignore `process.env` and `env` when ensuring webpack build.
 It can be useful when generating different sites using the same code base.

 ## interval